johnchaffee/twilio-hubspot-sms-workflow/README.md

 ## Using the Worflow

-To invoke the workflow, go to the Contacts screen, check one or more contacts, click More > Enroll in worklow, select the "Send SMS Message" workflow and click Enroll.
+To invoke the workflow, go to the Contacts screen, check one or more contacts, click **More > Enroll in worklow**, select the **Send SMS Message** workflow and click **Enroll**.
 All of the checked contacts will receive the text message.
 ![](enroll.png)